souly84/Warehouse.Core/README.md

 ## Company

+The diagram below shows all the entities that company interface provides access to.
+At the moment only 2 entities were described in details:
+- Warehouse
+- Supplier

 ![Company UML diagram](/docs/Company.uml.svg?raw=true "Classes dependencies diagram")

 ## Warehouse

+The diagram below shows all the entities that warehouse interface provides access to.
+The main responsibility is to give access to collection of goods in the storage.

 ![Warehouse UML diagram](/docs/warehouse.uml.svg?raw=true "Classes dependencies diagram")

 ## Supplier

+The diagram below shows all the entities that supplier interface provides access to.
+The main responsibility is to give access to collection of receptions that need to be validated to warehouse employee.

 ![Supplier UML diagram](/docs/Supplier.uml.svg?raw=true "Classes dependencies diagram")